Thomas Kunkel

-Thomas Kunkel (born September 24, 1955) is an author, journalist, educator and president emeritus of St. Norbert College in De Pere, Wisconsin.
+Thomas Kunkel (born September 24, 1955) is an author, journalist, educator and past president of St. Norbert College in De Pere, Wisconsin.

 Career

 Kunkel earned his B.A. in political science at the University of Evansville in 1977 and his master's degree in humanities from there in 1979.
 He spent much of his early career in the newspaper industry, working in editorial and managerial roles for newspapers, including the San Jose Mercury News, the Miami Herald, The New York Times, and The Cincinnati Post.

 From 1997 to 2000 he served as editor and director of the Project on the State of the American Newspaper.
 From 2000 to 2008, Kunkel was dean of the Philip Merrill College of Journalism and president of the American Journalism Review at the University of Maryland.

 In 2008, Kunkel became the seventh president of St. Norbert College.
 He retired from the college in 2017.
 Kunkel was named CEO of the Year by unanimous vote in the 2015 Council for Advancement and Support of Education District V Chief Executive Leadership Award program.
 The association represents 383 Midwestern colleges and universities.

 Kunkel has authored or edited seven books.
-His most recent, Man on Fire: The Life and Spirit of Norbert of Xanten, published in May 2019 by St. Norbert College Press in association with the Center for Norbertine Studies, was named 2020 Best Book by a Small Publisher in the Catholic Book Awards.
+His most recent, Man on Fire: The Life and Spirit of Norbert of Xanten, published in 2019 by St. Norbert College Press in association with the Center for Norbertine Studies, was named 2020 Best Book by a Small Publisher in the Catholic Book Awards.
 His 2015 book, Man in Profile: Joseph Mitchell of The New Yorker, won the prestigious Sperber Prize from Fordham University for the best media biography of the year.